gitusercz/Fosta/README.md

 5. Variance is calculated on the pixel values

-6. If variance value is above a limit, it sends an email
+6. If variance value is above limit, it sends an email

 7. Jump to step 1

 ### 3.1 Support files
 1. Folder: IMG - saved images are stored here.
 2. Folder: resources - Git support files are here (images for demonstration, not used by the script)